TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 # Experiment Notes

 Lewis Reminders:
-- test transduction is now metadata
+- test transduction is now metadata.
+THESE PROGRAMS ARE BEING SAVED TO THE DB, BEWARE.
 - can we remove all_responses? it's duplicating everything.
 - note that currently, there are incorrect programs that generate massive grids.
 - Discuss logs going into folders vs not going into folders.